latxh/shoppies/README.md

 ## The Shoppies by Brian Latchman

-Shopify has branched out into movie award shows and we need your help.
-Please build us an app to help manage our movie nominations for the upcoming Shoppies.
+_"Shopify has branched out into movie award shows and we need your help.
+Please build us an app to help manage our movie nominations for the upcoming Shoppies."_ - The task.

 [Challenge Details](https://docs.google.com/document/d/1AZO0BZwn1Aogj4f3PDNe1mhq8pKsXZxtrG--EIbP_-w/edit#).